Portage Levee and Canal Trails

 Portage’s Riverside Park is a perfect place to begin a ride on these two trails.
 It is located along the Levee Trail, accessed by car from Wisconsin Street (U.S. Highway 51).
 The park has a parking lot, small playground, portable toilet, and covered picnic shelter.

-A ramp leads up to the Levee Trail on a 15 to 20 foot high dike.
+A ramp leads up to the Levee Trail, set on a 15 to 20 foot high dike.
 At the top is a canoe sculpture.
 The trail travels north and south atop the levee, and another path leads down to the Wisconsin River.
 This and similar paths provide canoe and kayak access to the river.

 After a half mile, the Levee Trail arrives at a historical stone monument.
 It marks the end of the one-mile portage from the Fox River, located to the east, to the western end of the portage at the Wisconsin River.
 The perpendicular road ending at Wisconsin Street is called Wauona Trail.
 This road was given the name as the historic portage route.
 It follows closely along the passageway from the Fox to the Wisconsin Rivers.
 The marker observes the place where Father Jacques Marquette and Lous Joliette entered the Wisconsin River in 1673.